 Martin Luther King Jr. Legacy Day

-The Babson community remembers, reflects upon, and celebrates the legacy of Rev. Dr. Martin Luther King, Jr.
+The Babson community honors and reflects upon the legacy of Rev. Dr. Martin Luther King Jr. every year.

 2022